Metropolitan Areas in California

 |

-For a historical metropolitan area listing for California and other states visit the U.S. Census Bureau Historical Metropolitan Area MSA summary page.
+For historical metropolitan area listings for California and other states visit the U.S. Census Bureau Metropolitan and Micropolitan Statistical Area Reference Files.